livechat/chat.io-API-docs/getting-started/chat-thread.md

 ### Getting chats

-If you log in to the Agent or Customer API you will receive one of the following in login response: chats_summary or last_chats_summary.
-Both of these objects contain some chat and thread IDs and these can be used to retrieve the chat history.
+If you log in to the Agent or Customer API you will receive one of the following in the login response: chats_summary or last_chats_summary.
+Both of these objects contain some chat and thread IDs - they can be used to retrieve the chat history.

 Depending on whether you are a Customer or an Agent, you have to use different methods to retrieve your chat history.